jesseknuckles/projects/README.md

 form an L shape.
 Since scheme is a purely recursive language, this program gave me a lot of good practice with complicated recursion, specifically divide and conquer recursion.

 waterjug.cpp is a program written in c++ that plays the waterjug game.
 There are three waterjugs, each full of water in some start state.
-They then pour water into eachother by a strict set of rules. the user defines the start state, along with an end state.
+They then pour water into eachother by a strict set of rules.
+The user defines the start state, along with an end state.
 My program determines if the end state is reachable from the start state.
 From this I learned how to work with pointers in c++.